-We’ve prepared this brief guide to assist you in planning & preparing for your photography trip to the Grand Canyon.
+We’ve created this guide to assist you in planning & preparing for your photography trip to the Grand Canyon.
 Being photographers we tend to obsess over our gear.
 Equally as important as bringing the right camera gear, is bringing the right personal gear to best cope with the high-desert environment of northern Arizona.

 Besides bringing your camera and a selection of lenses, your gear selection will revolve around when you are visiting.
 While we know that in most of Arizona the temperature gets pretty hot, and that it’s hot for most of the year, the reality is that northern Arizona and especially the Grand Canyon are not like the rest of the state.
 Please be sure to take note of the type of weather you could have while visiting the Grand Canyon.